Angela-Kerubo/Angela-Kerubo/README.md

 ### Hi there 👋

-- 🔭 I currently have skills on HTML, CSS, JavaScript
+- 🔭 I currently have skills on:
+  - HTML
+  - CSS
+  - JavaScript
+  - Python
 - 👯 I’m looking to collaborate on anyone on various projects
 - 📫 How to reach me: nkerubo.angela@gmail.com